Traditional Unionist Voice: Ideology and votes of elected representatives

 The Traditional Unionist Voice was founded in 2007 as a protest movement rather than as a political party.
 They announced that it was their intention to "occupy the traditional unionist ground" which, they said, had been abandoned by the DUP when the latter party signed the St Andrews Agreement and agreed to form a government with the Irish Republican party Sinn Féin.
 In 2008, the TUV began to contest elections as a political party with the declared aim of building a democratic opposition to what they described as "the DUP/Sinn Fein regime".
 The TUV maintains that certain aspects of the Good Friday Agreement represent a poor deal for the unionist community of Northern Ireland, and refuse to accept that someone with a terrorist conviction should be allowed to hold ministerial office in the government of Northern Ireland.

-Jim Allister had been the party's sole MLA since 2011 until he was elected to the House of Commons in the 2024 general election, after which he was replaced by Timothy Gaston.
+Jim Allister had been the party's sole MLA since 2011 until he was elected to the House of Commons in the 2024 general election; after being elected, he was replaced by Timothy Gaston.
 Allister's voting record, his contributions to debates and a list of bills he has proposed in the Northern Ireland Assembly are accessible on the Assembly's Information Management portal.

 The TUV focuses most of its energies upon matters relating to the unionist/nationalist political cleavage which has dominated Northern Ireland politics since 1921.
 Its policies on matters beyond the Northern Ireland constitutional question can be described as right-wing and socially conservative, and they emphasise a strong attachment to "traditional family values".
-The party opposes euthanasia.
+The party opposes euthanasia, abortion, and what it calls "the dilution of marriage".

 Most of the policies in the following list can be found in all TUV election manifestos since 2009.

 Economic policy

-The TUV advocates an economically liberal, low taxation economy, with as much freedom of choice to the individual and small businesses as possible.
+The TUV advocates an economically liberal, low taxation economy, with as much freedom of choice to small businesses as possible.
 They prefer that government should run a balanced budget and have been consistently critical of what they call 'Stormont Squander' of tax revenues.

+The TUV want to cut corporation tax from 25% to 15% over three years.

 Climate change

 The TUV has emphasised a continuing place for fossil fuels/hydrocarbon energy as a part of the energy mix for the economy but also support development of renewable energy sources.
 They believe there is a need for local recycling facilities.
 They see farmers as "custodians of the land" who have a part to play in the long-term conservation of the natural world.
+In 2022, the TUV voted against a target of net zero emissions by 2050.

+Euthanasia and assisted dying

+The TUV opposes euthanasia.
+In June 2025, party leader and the party's only MP in the House of Commons of the United Kingdom, Jim Allister, voted against the legalisation of assisted dying.